Agile-IoT/agile-paas-deployer/README.md

 * specifying the GIT URL of the code to deploy;
 * specifying the name of a Docker image.

 ---

+## Usage in AGILE

+To run agile-paas-deployer as an AGILE container, include the following in your agile-stack Dockerfile: https://github.com/Agile-IoT/agile-stack/commit/bdf106750e32e4135ed1b6b7f380d688a35f2201

 ## Usage
 1. Compile project